How to Lower Morning Blood Sugar

 Weight loss, especially soon after diagnosis of type 2 diabetes, can help the hormonal disturbances, increase insulin sensitivity, and lower blood sugar levels.
 The best approach: "Make lifestyle changes, choose more healthy foods, trim the portions of less-healthy foods, and crank up your physical activity," says Arlene Monk, RD, CDE.

-You'll see blood glucose drop before the pounds do.
-"Losing weight pushed my A1C from 6.9 percent to 5.8 percent and my average fasting blood glucose from 140 to 100," says Beth DeLauder, PWD type 2.
-She's lost 35 pounds by minimizing processed foods and added sugars and sticking to her carb counts.
-Pete Hyatt, PWD type 2, who weighs about 220 pounds, has focused on not gaining weight -- a realistic goal.
-For people who have had type 2 diabetes for many years, losing weight alone is unlikely to correct fasting highs or other highs through the day -- medication, possibly in more than one category, is likely needed.
+You'll often see blood glucose drop before the pounds do.
+For people who have had type 2 diabetes for many years, losing weight alone is unlikely to correct fasting highs or other blood sugar highs throughout the day—medication, possibly in more than one category, is likely needed.

 A Snack Before Bed Might Help

-A small bedtime snack containing some carbohydrate, but no more than 20 grams, can help you wake up with better fasting blood glucose, says Arlene Monk, RD, CDE.
+A small bedtime snack containing some carbohydrate, but no more than 20 grams, can help you wake up with better fasting blood glucose, says Monk.
 A bedtime snack shortens the time span that the liver is in overdrive producing glucose while you sleep.

-Our Facebook fans suggested these carb-friendly snack options:
+Our community on Facebook suggested these carb-friendly snack options: